 A summary of the methodology used is available at the following link: Deloitte Model and PDSF (pdf)

-For a more detailed overview of the Deloitte methodology, a detailed document that Deloitte prepared can be reviewed at the following link: Deloitte Methodology Presentation (pdf)
+For a more detailed overview of the Deloitte methodology, two documents prepared by Deloitte can be reviewed at the following links:

 A cap on combined park district service fee and land rent is set at $3,000, and this cap will be maintained for four years(2013/14 bills to 2016/17 bills).